vuejs/v2.vuejs.org/src/guide/application.md

 order: 18
 ---

+> **NEW:** Get up and running with single file Vue components, hot-reload, lint-on-save and unit testing in minutes with [vue-cli](https://github.com/vuejs/vue-cli)!

 The Vue.js core library is designed to be focused and flexible - it's just a view layer library that doesn't enforce any application-level architecture.
 While this can be great for integrating with existing projects, it could be a challenge for those with less experience to build larger scale applications from scratch.

 The Vue.js ecosystem provides a set of tools, libraries on how to build large SPAs with Vue.
 This part is where we start get a bit "framework"-ish, but it's really just an opinionated list of recommendations; you still get to pick what to use for each part of the stack.